 Historically, we have streamed most weekend messages from the Dallas campus so that all four Watermark campuses were aligned.
 Moving forward, we are excited to have live, local teaching from a gifted teaching team that will include Derek Mathews (who is returning to Plano staff as Teaching Pastor), as well as Jeff Parker, and Kyle Kaigler.

-Although timing on construction projects can be difficult, especially due to COVID-19 and the supply chain issues it has created, we are targeting a January 2021 completion of our revitalized campus.
+Although timing on construction projects can be difficult, especially due to COVID-19 and the supply chain issues it has created, we are targeting a completion date of early 2021.

 Additionally, we are excited that the Elders decided this week to further invest in the mission in Plano by contributing $500,000 to our Phase Two Building Project.
 It is important to remind Plano campus Members that 100% of the money given to Plano from Plano Members has been used only for the Plano campus for the last five years.